catalingheorghe/learning-activities/perl/book_learning_perl/notes_learning_perl.md

 ----

-Fatal errors with **die function** : the `die` function prints the message to STDERR and terminates the program with a nonzeor exit status.
-The errno associated string from a system or library call (like `perror) is available in `$!`.
-If the message has a newline, the file name and line number won't be reported.
+Fatal errors with **die function** : the `die` function prints the message to STDERR and terminates the program with a nonzero exit status.
+The errno associated string from a system or library call (like `perror`) is available in `$!`.

+If the message given to `die` has a newline, the file name and line number won't be reported (otherwise, they will).

 ```perl
 if ( ! open LOG, '>>', 'logfile' ) {